Aliases for IKBKB Gene

 GeneCards Summary for IKBKB Gene

 IKBKB (Inhibitor Of Kappa Light Polypeptide Gene Enhancer In B-Cells, Kinase Beta) is a Protein Coding gene.
-Diseases associated with IKBKB include immunodeficiency 15 and severe combined immunodeficiency due to ikk2 deficiency.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
+Diseases associated with IKBKB include severe combined immunodeficiency due to ikk2 deficiency and immunodeficiency 15.
+Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is CHUK.

 UniProtKB/Swiss-Prot for IKBKB Gene